rdeprey/replace-color-figma-plugin/README.md

 - Selection of multiple items to get colors
 - Solid colors used for item fills and strokes
-- All items that support fills and strokes:
+- The following items that support fills and strokes:
   - Rectangles
   - Star
   - Line